Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 These four metrics can all be used to rank sessions, based on different aspects of jibing.

-The current metric "Average Jibe Speed" isn't particularly useful for windsurfing, perhaps not winging either?
+The existing metric "Average Jibe Speed" isn't particularly useful for windsurfing, perhaps not winging either?

 The "best 5" metrics could replace the "Average Jibe Speed", and less sensitive to patchy / inconsistent winds.